beau1399/arensee/README.md

 **The *App* Component**

 The "App" component in App.js is a top-level container for the game components, and also the central locus for game state, enforcement of whole-board rules like those around checkmate, stalemate, and draw.
 In typical React fashion, much is established in App and then woven down into child components in their properties.
-This includes state, but also methods for game-level checks and for piece move attempts.
+This includes state, but also functions for game-level checks and for piece move attempts.
 Here is the App state setup:

 ```
     const [boardState, setBoardState] = useState(Constants.StartingBoard())